AsiaWi/snap-it-up-frontend/README.md

 ![eslint_warning](https://res.cloudinary.com/dmod5eglu/image/upload/v1706246313/eslint_warning_nuxuyh.png)

-I was unable to fix it, I tried multiple ways, used createRoot, installed different React version but it seemed to have cause more issues.
+I was unable to fix it, I tried multiple ways, used createRoot, installed different React version but it seemed to have caused more issues.
 As it is not an error but a warning I have left it in for now.

 All other files show: